Hi-Angel/Hi-Angel.github.io/halogen-vs-react.md

 "Ref"s are basically a way to refer to a DOM element without assigning some global `id`.
 So like, without "ref"s, you'd have to explicitly assign an `id` to an element and then call `getElementById()`.

-In React `ref` acts like a pipe: you create it in the component body, and then you pass it to the element and to the action.
+In React `ref` acts like a pipe: you create it inside component, and you pass it to the element and to the action.
 Handy.
 One could argue there is effect *(as the ref content gets changed)*, but it's hidden.

 In Halogen it isn't a pipe.
 Instead `RefLabel` is a string *(it's literally `newtype` for a `String`)*, and it is your job to make sure whatever name you come up with wouldn't clash with other existing `RefLabel`s.
 So, well, it isn't much different from `getElementById()` you'd wanted to avoid.